Forest Service, USDA.

 Notice; request for comment.

-Comments concerning this notice should be addressed to Dave Haston, Branch Chief, Equipment and Chemicals, USDA Forest Service, National Interagency Fire Center, 3833 S. Development Avenue, Boise, ID 83705.
+Comments concerning this notice should be addressed to David Haston, Branch Chief, Equipment and Chemicals, US Forest Service, National Interagency Fire Center, 3833 S Development Avenue, Boise, Idaho 83705.

-The public may inspect comments received at the National Interagency Fire Center (NIFC), Jack Wilson Building, in Boise, Idaho, Monday through Friday 10:00 a.m. to 3:00 p.m.
-Visitors are encouraged to call ahead to 208-387-5348 to facilitate entry to the building.
+The public may inspect the draft supporting statement and/or comments received at the National Interagency Fire Center (NIFC), Jack Wilson Building, in Boise, Idaho during normal business hours.
+Visitors are encouraged to call ahead to 208-387-5512 to facilitate entry to the building.
+The public may request an electronic copy of the draft supporting statement and/or any comments received be sent via return email.
+Requests should be emailed to email@example.com.

 Start Further Info